k2-fsa/sherpa-onnx/scripts/wenet/README.md

 # Introduction

-This folder contains script for export models from [wenet](https://github.com/wenet-e2e/wenet) to onnx.
+This folder contains script for exporting models from [wenet](https://github.com/wenet-e2e/wenet) to onnx.
 You can use the exported models in sherpa-onnx.